Outdoor Housing for Star Tortoises

 Stone block pens

-I have used wooden pens, chain link pens, and stone block tortoise pens outdoors.
+I have used wooden enclosures, chain link pens, welded wire mesh kennels, dog play pens, and stone block walls as tortoise pens outdoors.
 Decorative stone blocks are my favorite material to use.
 They look great but are fairly expensive to buy in large quantities.
-Plus, they are very heavy to haul.
+Plus, they are very heavy to haul from the store to home.
 Auch!

 I like enclosures build with natural looking stone blocks better than ones made with plain concrete construction bricks, aka cement or cinder blocks.
 I just casually place the stones on top of each other.
 This makes my backyard look like it's full of ancient Greek or Roman ruins.
 Maybe an archeological dig site. :O)

-To help prevent escapes, you can build the top layer with larger or flatter stone blocks to create a small overhang.
+To help prevent escapes by wall climbing, you can build the top layer with larger or flatter stone blocks to create a small overhang.
 A wooden "lip frame" is another choice.
 A wooden top frame also allows for easy fastening of wire top lids.

-One negative aspect of stone blocks is their rough surface.
+One negative aspect of stone blocks is their hard, rough surface.
 If your tortoise is a fence walker and likes to patrol the pen perimeter, he will scrape his shell against the surface of the walls.
 This will cause some scute wear and tear in contact areas, but it's usually only cosmetic.
-Lining the insides of the pen walls with some smooth material will help.
+Lining the insides of the pen walls with some smooth material, like thin wood or plastic boards, will fix it.

 Stone pen with edible plants.
-Mostly, I just sprinkle plant seeds with some organic soil into the tortoise pens, water them, and they grow! :O) On warm days, I water my tortoise pens early in the morning.
+Mostly, I just sprinkle seeds into the tortoise pens, water them, and watch the plants grow! :O) Sometimes I throw in some organic soil with the seeds as well.
+On warm days, I water my tortoise pens early in the morning.
 On really hot summer days, I water the pens during the day as well to help keep them cooler and less dry.

 Wooden outdoor pens are popular because they are fairly inexpensive.
 They are not difficult to build and can be made in any size and height.

 The main problem with wood pens is that they have to be bottom or perimeter proofed for digging tortoises.
 If the bottoms of the walls are not well secured, strong tortoises can easily push themselves under them and slip away.
-Or, they dig under the walls and escape.
+Or, they can quickly dig under the thin walls and escape.

 Below is an example of a simple wooden tortoise enclosure.
 If you use good quality wood to build the pen, it will last many years.
 This pen looks very weathered because it's almost 20 years old!